-I love apple crisp.
-It reminds me of all the apple pie smells I associate with comfort baking.
-This crisp is delightfully pleasurable to eat, and the fact that it has half the fat and calories of traditional crisps, makes it even better.
+Apple crisp.
+It reminds me of all the apple pie smells I associate with comfort baking and winter.
+This recipe is so good--I created it for a Vegan friend, and the fact that it has half the fat and calories of traditional crisps makes it even better.

-There is no butter or flour in this recipe, yet the apples still bake up soft and almost creamy, the topping gets crisp and nutty and browned with a light sweetness that does not cloyingly detract from the apples.
-I love to make this in ramekins, so each person can decorate their own with a plop of ice cream or whipped cream, though I like to eat mine plain.
+There is no butter or flour in this recipe, yet the apples still bake up soft and almost creamy; the topping gets crisp and nutty and browned with a light sweetness that does not cloyingly detract from the apples.
+I love to make this in ramekins, but it's just as easy to make it in a small baking dish.

 1. Preheat oven to 350* and spritz two ramekins with cooking spray.

-3. In a medium bowl, stir together oats, pecans, brown sugar, almond meal, cinnamon, ginger and salt.
-Pour over melted coconut oil, stir to coat well.
+3. In a medium bowl, stir together oats, pecans, coconut sugar, almond meal, cinnamon, ginger, and salt.
+Pour over melted coconut oil, stirring to coat well.

 4. Fill the ramekins with apples.
-Halve the crisp topping between the two, covering the top of the apples generously (about 1/2 cup of topping per ramekin).
+Halve the crisp topping between the two, covering the top of the apples generously.
+Alternatively, bake the crisp in an 8x8-inch baking dish.

-5. Bake for 25-30 minutes, until apples are soft and crisp is perfectly golden.
+5. Bake for 25-30 minutes until the apples are soft and the crisp is golden.
 Cool slightly before serving.

 Other oils that work well in this recipe include avocado, coconut, and organic canola oil.